quicklikerabbit/syncviewer-potree/README.md

 This repo is a fork of [Potree Viewer](https://github.com/potree/potree) for use in [Syncviewer](https://www.syncline.ca/syncviewer/).

+The point cloud file used in the example ```vancouver.html``` is from the [City of Vancouver's open data project](https://data.vancouver.ca/datacatalogue/LiDAR2013InteractiveLAS.htm).

 ## Build

 Make sure you have [node.js](http://nodejs.org/) installed